lluisalemanypuig/metaheuristics/examples/cities/README.md

 # Locations, Cities and Centres

-This example is part of the course MIRI-AMMM that the authors attended during the second semester of the academic year 2016-2017 at the UPC.o
+This example is part of the course MIRI-AMMM that the authors attended during the second semester of the academic year 2016-2017 at the UPC

 The code has been adapted to compile with the new changes to the metaheuristics library, which can be found [here](https://github.com/lluisalemanypuig/metaheuristics).

-There are several input files that can be used to test this example [here](https://github.com/lluisalemanypuig/metaheuristics/tree/master/examples/citites/inputs).
+There are several input files that can be used to test this example [here](https://github.com/lluisalemanypuig/metaheuristics/tree/master/examples/cities/inputs).

 ## Compilation